 Enable Password Writeback Azure AD Connect

 Note.
 This section requires that Azure AD Connect is already installed and configured in your on-premises AD and Azure AD.
-If you haven’t done so, visit How to Install Azure AD Connect and Configure It.

 - Log in to the Azure AD Connect server and launch the Azure AD Connect application.